-Section 2000 - Administration of Policies and Documentation
+Section 3000 - Administration of Policies and Documentation

-2000 - Required Documentation
+3000 - Required Documentation

-- 2001 LMFD shall keep records of all fire and rescue incidents.
-These records will be kept on file for a minimum of seven (7) years and purged annually by the Chief. - 2002 LMFD shall report all fire and rescue incidents to the Pennsylvania Fire Incident Reporting System (PennFIRS).
-These reports shall be sent monthly. - 2003 LMFD shall report all rescue incidents as set forth by the Pennsylvania Department of Health. - 2004 LMFD shall report all Department related injuries to personnel as set forth by the Commonwealth of Pennsylvania and the Township of Lower Macungie.
+- 3001 LMFD shall keep records of all fire and rescue incidents.
+These records will be kept on file for a minimum of seven (7) years and purged annually by the Chief. - 3002 LMFD shall report all fire and rescue incidents to the Pennsylvania Fire Incident Reporting System (PennFIRS).
+These reports are sent automatically to the State as well as the national reporting system, NFIRS, when Emergency Responder reports are completed. - 3003 LMFD shall report all rescue incidents as set forth by the Pennsylvania Department of Health. - 3004 LMFD shall report all Department related injuries to personnel as set forth by the Commonwealth of Pennsylvania and the Township of Lower Macungie.

-2020 - Current Policies in Effect
+3020 - Current Policies in Effect

-2021 Current LMFD policies in effect are located in the Department Policy book at each station.
+3021 Current LMFD policies in effect are located in the Department Policy book at each station.